 Lamb marking rates in Australia have increased by more than 15% over the last 20 years.
-As a result, the proportion of triplet-bearing ewes in the national flock has increased.
+As a result the proportion of triplet-bearing ewes in the national flock has increased.

-A survey of Australian producers who pregnancy scan for triplets found that, on average, 6.6% of non-Merino ewes and 2.9% of Merino ewes in the flock were scanned as triplets.
-However, the proportion of ewes scanned as triplets were about the same when non-Merino and Merino flocks achieved the same scanning rate.
+A survey of Australian producers that pregnancy scan for triplets found that, on average, 6.6% of non-Merino ewes and 2.9% of Merino ewes in the flock were scanned as triplets.
+However, the proportion of ewes scanned as triplets was about the same when non-Merino and Merino flocks achieved the same scanning rate.

-Mortality of triplet-bearing ewes and their lambs can be high, with producers in Australia reporting mortality averaging 6.4% for triplet-bearing ewes regardless of maternal or Merino breed.
-These producers reported survival of triplet-born lambs of 52.9% for Merinos which was significantly lower than that for maternals at 60.1%.
-Scanning rates and lamb mortality can be underestimated if triplets are present but unidentified in the flock.
-This is a significant challenge given around 25% of the national ewe flock are scanned for twins and less than 5% are scanned for triplets.
+Mortality of triplet-bearing ewes and their lambs can be high, with producers in Australia reporting mortality averaging 6.4% for triplet-bearing ewes regardless of Maternal or Merino breed.
+These producers reported survival of triplet-born lambs of 52.9% for Merinos which was significantly lower than that for Maternals at 60.1%.

+Scanning rates and lamb mortality can be underestimated if triplets are present in the flock but are not identified.
+This is significant challenge given that only about 25% of the national ewe flock is scanned for twins and less than 5% are scanned for triplets.
 Accurately identifying triplet-bearing ewes and optimising their management has potential to improve productivity, profitability and welfare outcomes.
-This fact sheet outlines when, why, how and the economic basis to scan ewes for triplets.
+This fact sheet outlines when, why, how and the economic basis to scanning for ewes for triplets.